 #3 MISTAKES CAN BE EXPENSIVE

 If you cross two wires or improperly add resistance to your line, you’ll fail to protect yourself from power surges.
-Power surges, when you’ve got networking or tech equipment connected to your outlets, could destroy memory, overheat components, and cause your equipment to fall apart.
+Power surges, can happen when you’ve got networking or tech equipment connected to your outlets, could destroy memory, overheat components, and cause your equipment to fall apart.

 These kinds of mistakes can add up if you end up destroying the things around your house.